nyankoclaws/tp/docs/UserGuide.md

 - Multiple input: `addTime 1 ft/Mon:1300-1400 ft/Tue:1300-1400`

 Note:
-- As this is the first version, there is no functionality to merge overlapping free time tags yet.
 - The command will only add the user input free time tags that the specified contact does not have.

 ### Clearing all persons: `clear`